Four protein myths

 This is the number one protein myth.
 If you’re like many Americans, you probably eat most of your protein—whether it’s a piece of steak or a tofu casserole—with your evening meal.
 The problem?
 There’s a limit to how much protein your body can process at one time.

 Another protein myth.
-While children and teens certainly need protein to fuel their growth—the recommended amount varies by age, activity level and health status.
+Children and teens certainly need protein to fuel their growth—the recommended amount varies by age, activity level and health status.
 International expert groups now recommend higher protein intake to support healthy living for older adults.
-In fact, healthy people 65 years and older should consume about ½ gram of protein per pound of body weight each day.2,3
+In fact, healthy people 65 years and older should consume about ½ gram of protein per pound of body weight each day.1,3

 Not so.
 Protein is made up of amino acids, including nine essential ones, such as leucine, which plays an important role in building muscle.
 Essential amino acids come from a diet that includes high-quality or complete proteins.
 Experts recommend consuming a variety of protein sources to meet daily needs.